dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-08-11-bottom-and-top-types/index.md

 ### The infamous any type

-Using `any` is an escape hatch that basically tells the tsc compiler to stay out of the way and let me get on with things without any compile time type checks.
+Using `any` is an escape hatch that tells the tsc compiler to stay out of the way and let me get on with things without compiling time type checks.

 ```javascript
 const func = (dog: any) => {